thibmeu/ietf-draft-privacypass-batched-tokens/draft-robert-privacypass-batched-tokens.md

 # Motivation

 Privately Verifiable Tokens (as defines in
-{{!ISSUANCE=I-D.ietf-privacypass-protocol}}) offer a siple way to unlink the issuance from the redemption.
+{{!ISSUANCE=I-D.ietf-privacypass-protocol}}) offer a simple way to unlink the issuance from the redemption.
 The base protocol however only allows for a single token to be issued at a time for every challenge.
-In some cases, this is not sufficient for good unlikability, especially when the redemption happens shortly after the issuance.
-The Batched Token Issuance Protocol allows for multiple aims to improve the situation by
+In some cases, especially where a large number of clients need to fetch a large number of tokens, this may introduce performance bottlenecks.
+The Batched Token Issuance Protocol improves upon the basic Privately Verifiable Token issuance protocol in the following key ways:

- - Issuing multiple tokens at a time for a single challenge
+1. Issuing multiple tokens at once in response to a single TokenChallenge, thereby reducing the size of the proofs required for multiple tokens.
- - Making the issuance more efficient by amortizing the cost of the VOPRF proof generation.
+1. Improving server and client issuance efficiency by amortizing the cost of the VOPRF proof generation and verification, respectively.

 # Client-to-Issuer Request {#client-to-issuer-request}